 On his return from overseas, he graduated from the Manitoba Law School after articling with the law firm of Pitblado and Hoskin and was called to the Manitoba Bar in 1920.
-In 1945, he became a partner in the Winnipeg law firm of Sullivan and Turner, specializing in civil litigation until his retirement in 1966.
-He also served as a lecturer and member of the Board of Trustees of the Manitoba Law School, was President of the Manitoba Bar Association, the Blackstone Club (a luncheon and discussion club for lawyers) and the Law Society of Manitoba (1952 to 1953).
+Joining the firm of Pitblado, Hoskin and Company in 1933, he was made a King’s Counsel in 1941.
+He became a partner in the Winnipeg law firm of Sullivan and Turner in 1945, specializing in civil litigation until his retirement in 1966.
+He also served as a lecturer and member of the Board of Trustees of the Manitoba Law School, was President of the Manitoba Bar Association, the Blackstone Club (a luncheon and discussion club for lawyers) and the Law Society of Manitoba (1952-1953).

-He and wife Beryl Cross had two children: Diane Turner and Keith Turner.
+He and wife Beryl Cross (?-?) had two children: Diane Turner and F. Keith Turner.

 “Men of Winnipeg in Diamond Jubilee Sketches,” Winnipeg Free Press, December 1934.
 [University of Manitoba Archives & Special Collections, Winnipeg Elite Study, G. Friesen Fonds, Mss 154, Box 15, File 8]

 “Seven members of Manitoba Bar are appointed King’s Counsel,” Winnipeg Free Press, 1 January 1941, page 5.